• Skip to primary navigation

 Frutta di mare served over spaghetti with a sprig of basil in a white bowl

-While you can plate the dish separately, it’s best served in a very large serving bowl, family-style — especially for a dinner party.
-Then, store any leftover frutti di mare in an airtight container in the refrigerator for up to three days.
+While you can plate the dish separately, it’s best served in a large bowl, family-style, and is a showstopper at dinner parties.

 Recipe FAQ’s: